Day 54 of our journey and we continue learning more about the brain and how prenatal alcohol exposure. affects it.

 Examples include inability to switch modes, work towards goals, or predict behavioral outcomes.
 Damage can also contribute to behaviors such as perseveration.

-Another thing that can be affected is the understanding of the passage of time.
+Another area affected is the understanding of the passage of time.
 One strategy to help individuals with FASD better understand time is to use an hour glass.
 This visual representation of the abstract concept of time can be very helpful to an individual with FASD and help them switch more smoothly from one activity to another.

 Hippocampus: This area plays a role in memory, learning, and navigation.
 It connects sensory input to motor output.